Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: System Model

 Heavy right tails in \ac{IAT} demand an explicit idle state rather than forcing a single Gaussian to stretch over orders of magnitude.
+We determine the total number of states $K$ during a pre-processing step prior to initialization.
 We therefore start from a core number of states $K_{\mathrm{core}}\in\mathbb{N}$ and create an idle state $K=K_{\mathrm{core}}+1$ when the training traffic exhibits a meaningful tail.
-We normalize $\tau_{\delta}$ through

-where $m^{(2)}$ and $r^{(2)}$ are the second entries of $\bm{m}$ and $\bm{r}$ defined in \eqref{eq:normalized_packet}.
-If the fraction of packets above $\upsilon_{\delta}$ on training flows exceeds a small threshold $\theta_{\mathrm{tail}}\in(0,1)$, we activate the idle.
+If the fraction of packets above $\upsilon_{\delta}$ in \eqref{eq:normalized_threshold} on training flows exceeds a small threshold $\theta_{\mathrm{tail}}\in(0,1)$, we activate the idle.
 Otherwise, we keep $K=K_{\mathrm{core}}$.
 This rule activates the extra state precisely when the trace contains sufficiently many long gaps to justify a dedicated state, which stabilizes posteriors and reduces the tendency of \ac{EM} to inflate variances in all states to cover extremes.

 We initialize the core Gaussian emissions from the joint geometry of payload and timing.
-Following the \ac{HMM} practice, where state-dependent Gaussians are initialized from a clustering step before EM \cite{18626}, we run $k$-means on the normalized training packets.
+Following the standard \ac{HMM} practice, in which state-dependent Gaussians are initialized from a clustering step before EM \cite{18626}, we run $k$-means on the normalized training packets.
 Specifically, we apply $k$-means with $K_{\mathrm{core}}$ clusters to the pooled set of normalized packets in $\bm{z}$-space obtained by concatenating all training flows.
 Let $\{\bm{c}_{k}\}_{k=1}^{K_{\mathrm{core}}}\subset\mathbb{R}^{2}$ denote the resulting centroids, and let $\bm{v}_{k}\in\mathbb{R}_{+}^{2}$ denote the componentwise empirical variance of the packets assigned to centroid $\bm{c}_{k}$.
 We then initialize core state $k$ with mean and diagonal covariance $\bm{\mu}_{k}=\bm{c}_{k}$, and

 where $\bm{1}$ is the length-two vector of ones and $\varepsilon_{0}>0$ is a small variance floor that prevents degenerate covariances.